matthewfeickert/draft-scipy-2025-proceedings-submission/paper/cuda.md

 Being able to install and use the build tools directly would simplify maintenance and benefit end-users wishing to use these build tools.

 To address these issues, NVIDIA began working on a revised set of packages.
-These more closely matched packages in other distribution channels (like Linux distribution package managers) and were adapted to the Conda user experience.
+These more closely matched packages in other distribution channels (like Linux distribution package managers) and were adapted to the conda user experience.
-For example, Linux distributions often install packages at the system level, which differs from the first-class userspace environment experience that Conda provides.
+For example, Linux distributions often install packages at the system level, which differs from the first-class userspace environment experience that conda package environments provides.
-As a result, some distinctions that a Linux distribution provides are unneeded in Conda.
+As a result, some distinctions that a Linux distribution provides are unneeded in conda.
 There are additional differences around behavior in pinning versions of dependencies or how compilers are packaged and expected to work in their installed environments.
 Initial production of the packages were made on the `nvidia` channel, however, all of this work was being done internally in NVIDIA and published to a separate channel.
 This made the packages less visible and required additional knowledge to use.